- Stores almost any type of information, including plain text,

 File Import and Export

-- The data can be exported to HTML.
+- The data can be exported to single or multiple HTML files

-- Tab-delimited tables and tab-indented text files can be
+- Plain text, tab-indented text and delimited table files can

 - Mozilla and XBEL format bookmark files can be imported and

 - Generic XML files can be imported and exported, allowing